Scone, New South Wales: Education

 There is also a campus of TAFE NSW.

 Transport

-Scone lies on the Main North railway line, and is served by a passenger train service made up of a daily NSW TrainLink train to Sydney and two or three NSW TrainLink services to Newcastle.
+Scone lies on the Main North railway line, and is served by a passenger train service made up of a daily NSW TrainLink train to Sydney and two or three intercity train services to Newcastle.

 The town is connected to nearby Gloucester via Scone Road, which traverses the Barrington Tops.

 Scone Airport (ICAO code YSCO, IATA code NSO) is located 3.5 kilometers Northwest of the town center.
 The airport has a 1404 meter asphalt runway.
 It hosts an aeroclub, a flight school, a warbird collection (Hunter Warbirds) but does not currently have any scheduled airline service.

 Osborn’s Buses runs a bus service between Scone and Muswellbrook.
 There are approximately 20 services per week in each direction.

 Media

 Scone is serviced by a number of regional radio stations, television stations and newspapers.